Korean War Legacy Project

 Korea Reborn from the Ashes

-Don C. Jones has seen the Korean peninsula transition from before the onset of the Korean War through the present day.
-He witnessed it through his service in the Army and his work as a Christian missionary.
+Don C. Jones describes the Korean peninsula transition from before the onset of the Korean War through the present day.
+He notes changes from his service in the Army through his work as a Christian missionary.
 He describes how when he first arrived in Korea majority of the people were illiterate and in poverty, while detailing this is not the case today.
+He explains the way to tell who won the war is to see how the people of both North and South Korea live today.

 Share this Clip +